The Future of Our City

 Property taxes have been rising below the rate of inflation.
 Toronto has low residential property taxes but high commercial and multi-residential (i.e., apartments) property taxes, when compared to other GTHA municipalities.
 In addition, the City is at its existing, Council-approved, borrowing limit and we are going deeper into debt every year.

 There are options for increasing revenues, but each has its challenges.
 The City hired KPMG to undertake a study of potential revenue approaches.
-In addition, staff will be reporting to Council in December on revenue options.
+In December, staff reported to Council on an immediate and longer-term revenue strategy.